-Exhibit IV-3 below shows two distributions for 5X16 monthly market prices in the ComEd market for 1999, based on high & low daily settlement prices.
-One is based on the "average" of the daily high & low settlement prices, and the other is based on the "median" of the daily high & low settlement prices.
+Exhibit IV-3 on the following page shows two distributions for 5 X 16 monthly market prices in the ComEd market for 1999 based on high and low daily settlement prices.
+One is based on the "average" of the daily high and low settlement prices, and the other is based on the "median" of the daily high and low settlement prices.
 The "average" represents the summation of all the prices divided by the number of prices, whereas the "median" is the middle number of the price after sorting from low to high.
 The "median" is considered more "typical" since it is not biased or skewed by a single high number, whereas the "average" can be biased or skewed by a single high number.
 Therefore, to avoid inherent biasing of the Nebraska cost comparisons to a higher market price (possibly driven by one or two high numbers), median market pricing was chosen as the better market criteria to compare and set the threshold for Nebraska costs.